ProjektAdLer/moodle-generate-database-diagrams/README.md

 |            ![example database diagram](diagram_example.png)            |
 |:----------------------------------------------------------------------:|
 | *Example database diagram with all columns except primary keys hidden* |

-## compatible moodle versions
-It is known that moodle 3.9, 3.11, 4.0, 4.1 and 4.2 are working.

 ## How to use
 The following assumes you are using WSL.
 It should work like that on linux as well.